balcortex/100_days_code_web_development/README.md

 ## Day 101 - 2023/12/23

 Today I learned how to declare object methods and the use of `this` to refer to the object itself within the object code.

+## Day 102 - 2023/12/26

+Today, I learned about constructors, which are functions used to create, instantiate, and return objects.
+To call a function as a constructor, use the keyword `new`.